Bankruptcy May Solve Medical And Credit Card Debt

 Medical debt is the most common reason people file for bankruptcy.
 Whether they lack insurance or experience a health crisis, the expenses can be considerable.
 Medical bills can affect all of your finances, making it impossible to pay other bills, including credit cards.

 At Ward & Spires, LLC, we understand the problems that medical bills and credit card debt can cause.
 If you are struggling with these types of debts, filing for Chapter 7 or Chapter 13 bankruptcy may be a good solution.
 We can review your finances and discuss your debt-relief options.
-Please call our office atto schedule an appointment with an Augusta credit card debt attorney.
+Please call our office at 706-250-7797 to schedule an appointment with an Augusta credit card debt attorney.

 Medical bills and credit card debt are unsecured debts that are usually discharged under Chapter 7 bankruptcy and occasionally under Chapter 13 bankruptcy.
 Typically, but not always, under Chapter 13, you will make payments on your medical debt for three to five years.
 Many people who file for bankruptcy because of medical bill debt have health insurance.
 However, they may be unable to handle high copays and deductibles, medical bills for a spouse or child, or a denied claim.
 Or, if policyholders fall ill or must care for an ill family member, they may lose their jobs and their health insurance.